RichardDeodutt/Deployment-3/README.md

     </details>

-## Task 2: Diagram the new pipeline
+## Pipeline

-- Create a diagram for the new pipeline.
+- Diagram of the pipeline.

     <details>